nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ##### 4.5.7.4 Deploy Kubernetes External DNS

 [Kubernetes External DNS](https://github.com/kubernetes-sigs/external-dns/) makes Kubernetes resources discoverable via public DNS servers.
 Use AWS Route 53 in combination with Kubernetes External DNS to create a new record in an existing Hosted Zone in AWS Route 53 and update this record with the new `EXTERNAL-IP` assigned value each time that the Load Balancer Service is recreated.
-First we need to have an existing AWS Route 53 Hoted zone, if we don't have one we must create it.
-Then the AWS EKS Cluster role must have the following permissions:
+1. Create an AWS Route 53 Hosted zone if you don't have one

+2. Check that the AWS EKS Cluster role has the following permissions:
 ```
 {
   "Version": "2012-10-17",